brent-shaw/ev3-01-beginner/workbook01.md

 # Workbook 1

-## Section A -  EV3 startup
+## Section A -  EV3 start-up

-Open the EV3 Mindstorns application
+Open the EV3 Mindstorms application

 The EV3 application icon looks like this: